 - Community Relations Plan.
 The Depot prepared a Community Relations Plan (Frontline Corporate Communications 1999), which identified issues of community concern and proposed site-specific activities to address the concerns.
 DDC updated the plan following approval of the Dunn Field ROD.
-The post-ROD Community Involvement Plan was approved in January 2005. - Community Information Sessions/Public Briefings.
+The post-ROD Community Involvement Plan was completed in December 2004 and approved by USEPA and TDEC in January 2005. - Community Information Sessions/Public Briefings.
 DDC conducts additional public meetings separate from the RAB in order to inform the public.
-In 2007, DDC conducted a public briefing to present the RD for the Dunn Field Source Areas.
+DDC conducted the Dunn Field Revised Proposed Plan public comment meeting on 13 November 2008.
+DDC plans to conduct a public comment period and meeting for FOSTs 5 and 6 in early 2010.